victormenuzzo/Quantitative-Analysis/README.md

 # Quantitative-Analysis

-if you can't see my notebook with github, [nbviewer](https://nbviewer.jupyter.org) maybe will help you
+If you can't see my notebook with github, [nbviewer](https://nbviewer.jupyter.org) maybe will help you.

+## Requirements

+pandas
+numpy
+seaborn
+matplotlib

+## Description

+### Part 1
+In progress